cdelacombaz/portfolio/README.md

 -   CSS translate3d:

 -   Sudo element: before or after elements can be used instead of additional html elements.
 Here instead of creating a div for the grey overlay, we can use `:after { content: '', .... }`.

+-   `&copy;` is the HTML entity for the copyright symbol

+-   Thanks to emmet we can type `Lorem30` or any other number and then tab.
+This will create a sample text with 30 words.